-Keith founded Tomlinson Research in May 2013 to research alternative investments for wealth managers using a fundamental approach.
+Keith founded Tomlinson Research in May 2013 to provide research and due diligence services in alternative investments for wealth managers.

 In 2010, Keith moved to London, UK as part of Arrow’s new joint venture, Generation Asset Management, where he was Director of Research and Portfolio Management in charge of manager search, selection and monitoring as well as private client portfolio management.
-Keith recently launched Tomlinson Research Limited, which offers a web based alternative investment research platform called OCIOconnect.
+Keith launched Tomlinson Research Limited, which offers investment and operational due diligence services for both liquid and private market investments.

 Keith holds a Bachelor of Commerce Degree in Finance from the University of British Columbia (1989) and received the Chartered Financial Analyst Designation in 1997.